Graph Neural Network Based Method for Path Planning Problem: PRELIMINARIES

 Sampling-based planners can be viewed as methods that construct an implicit RGG and explicit spanning tree in the free space of the planning problem, which means that the performance of the planners depends on the quality of the RGG and the efficiency of the spanning tree.
 However, most sampling-based planners spend about 70\% of the time on collision detection to keep the spanning tree in free space.
-Therefore, to improve the efficiency of the spanning tree, we construct a GNN model to reduce the number of collision detection.
+Therefore, to improve the efficiency of the spanning tree, we construct a GNN model to reduce the number of collision detections.

 To solve a path planning problem, the proposed method first samples a batch of states, and adds $x_{init}$ and $x_{goal}$ to the batch of states, with edge connections to build an RGG.
-Then, the GNN model takes $x_{init}$ as the first vertex of the path $\sigma(0)$ and generates some values, which are called Guidance Value and explained in Section \ref{tit4}, for the neighbors of $\sigma(0)$.
-After that, the method utilizes a greedy algorithm and collision detection to select a new state $x_{next}$ to the path.
+Then, the GNN model takes $x_{init}$ as the first vertex of the path $\sigma(0)$ and outputs a value set, which is called the guidance value set and explained in Section \ref{tit4}, for the neighbors of $\sigma(0)$.
+The method first selects a neighbor with a greedy algorithm and then checks whether the edge between the neighbor and the current state is collision-free through the simulation environment.
+The method will ignore the neighbor if it is not collision-free and uses the greedy algorithm to select the next neighbor in descending order according to the guidance value.
+In such order, a collision-free neighbor will added as a new vertex of the searched path.
+The search will fail if no neighbor is collision-free.
 The equation of the greedy algorithm is defined as:

-where the $\sigma_k$ is the last vertex of the path that has already been searched, and $O$ is the obstacles set.
-The proposed method will repeat such operation on the last vertex $\sigma(k)$ of the path $\sigma(t),\ \forall t\in[0,k],\ k<1$ for getting new states.
-It ends the loop until a path from $x_{init}$ to $x_{goal}$ is found and will be returned as the solution of the problem.
-In other words, the method first generates an RGG in free space based on the map environment and finally finds the path without developing a spanning tree.
+where $\sigma_k$ is the last vertex of the path that has been searched, ${\rm Model}(\cdot)$ means the output of the GNN-based model, $\omega_i$ means the guidance value of the neighbor of $\sigma_k$, and $O$ is the obstacles set.
+We call such a step model-greedy-detection, which means that firstly, the model outputs the evaluation of each neighbor, then selects a neighbor through the greedy algorithm, and finally does collision detection.
+The model-greedy-detection is shown in Alg.
+1, Line 5-14.
+The proposed method will repeat model-greedy-detection on the last vertex $\sigma(k)$ of the searched path $\sigma(t),\ \forall t\in[0,k],\ k<1$ for getting new vertices.
+The method ends the loop until a path from $x_{init}$ to $x_{goal}$ is found and outputs a path as the solution to the problem.
+In other words, the method finds the path without developing a spanning tree.
 Fig. \ref{Fig2} shows the difference between our method and PRM when selecting a new state.